clips/dutchembeddings/README.md

 The software is released under the [GNU GPL 2.0](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html).

-These embeddings have been created with the support of Textgain®.
+These embeddings have been created with the support of Textgain(https://textgain.com)®.

 ## Embeddings